History of Moors Valley

 - Wimborne Town Council purchases Kings Farm, an eighty-two acre dairy farm adjacent to Ringwood Forest.

-- Construction of the Moors Lake and the first nine holes of the golf course are completed.
+- Construction of Moors Lake and the first nine holes of the Golf Course are completed.

 - First section of railway track is laid, by Narrowgauge Ltd.